What is available

 Adobe Digital Editions is a free eBook Reader which can be used to download digital content, making it available to read both online and offline.

-Location: available on all the accessible PC machines.
+Location: Available on all the Accessible PCs

 To request this document in an alternative format, such as large print or on coloured paper, please contact Viki Galt, the Disability Information Officer.